Arunscape/ENGG404/final/review.md

 # Engineer Survival Guide

 1) Understand company values
+  - Review company policy (core values and corporate ethics) and determine if safety is a value.
+We must hold safety as a value.
+And when safety is a value - NOT a priority - it supports sustainable ESRM.
+Values are the compass.
+  - Check if the company has a safety culture where:  safety considerations come ahead of any action to complete a task, and safety considerations are the basis for decision making when considering a course of action.
 2) Understand your program
+  - Determine if the company has a safety and risk management program.
+Understand your personal responsibilities to meet program requirements.
+Undertake those responsibilities diligently.
+People's lives and your company's business may depend on it.
 3) When you make decisions, put safety ahead of any other objective
+  - Even under stressful circumstances or time constraints, safety takes precedence over: Production, Cost, Schedule, and any other competing objective.
+  - Safety is not an objective that is scored and prioritized against other objectives.
+When we prioritize safety - "when it takes a backseat” - we expose people, the environment, and the company to increased risk.
 4) Pay attention to failures in safety systems and act
+  - You must intervene when there are deviations and variances in the intended engineering controls and/or the administrative controls i.e. bypassed, deactivated, circumvented, etc.
+  - You must work to correct these deviations and variances / sub-standard conditions and sub-standard work practice.
+Accepting these variances means you will be part of the inevitable spiral to disaster, and you don't want to be the author of your own case study.

 ![esgapplication](images/applyesg.png)
 ![esgapplication](images/applyesg2.png)

+# RME
+1) Management Leadership, Commitment and Accountability
+2) Risk Assessment and Management of Risks
+3) Community Awareness and Emergency Preparedness
+4) Management of Change
+5) Incident Reporting, Investigation, Analysis and Actions
+6) Program Evaluation and Continuous Improvement.
+7) Design, Construction and Start-up
+8) Operations and Maintenance
+9) Employee Competency and Training
+10) Contractor Competency and Integration
+11) Operations and Facilities Information and Documentation
+---
+1) Inadequate program
+2) Inadequate Program Standards
+3) Inadequate compliance with standards

 # Analysis of incidents
 - what is the incident